tkeith/sunlight/README.md

-# Full-stack Javascript app template
+# dApp app template

-This repo contains the essentials for a full-stack Javascript app:
+This repo contains the essentials for a dApp (Web3 decentralized app):

-- Next.js for pages
+- React/Next.js for the frontend
 - Express.js for the API
 - MongoDB for data storage
 - `mongo-express` to view the database as an administrator
 - Nginx to serve everything over SSL using a LetsEncrypt certificate
+- Docker to tie it all together

 ## Local development